 Koios Provides Update on Current Status of MCTO

-/EIN News/ -- DENVER & VANCOUVER, British Columbia, Nov.
+DENVER & VANCOUVER, British Columbia, Nov.
 29, 2022 (GLOBE NEWSWIRE) -- Koios Beverage Corp.
-(CSE: FIT; OTC: FITSF) (the "Company" or "Koios") is providing this update on the status of a management cease trade order granted on September 29, 2022 (the "MCTO") by the British Columbia Securities Commission under National Policy 12-203 - Management Cease Trade Order ("NP 12-203").
+FITFITSF (the "Company" or "Koios") is providing this update on the status of a management cease trade order granted on September 29, 2022 (the "MCTO") by the British Columbia Securities Commission under National Policy 12-203 - Management Cease Trade Order ("NP 12-203").
 On September 29, 2022, the Company announced that, for reasons disclosed in the news release, there would be a delay in the filing of its financial statements and accompanying management's discussion and analysis for the fiscal year ended May 31, 2022 (the "Annual Filings") beyond the period prescribed under applicable Canadian securities laws (the "Default Announcement").

 The Company reports that the audit is progressing and will provide a further update on the timing of its Annual Filings on or before December 15, 2022.
 The Company is also progressing on completion of its interim financial statements and accompanying management's discussion and analysis for the first quarter ended August 31, 2022, and will provide a further update on or before December 15, 2022.
 Further updates on timing will be provided by the Company as necessary.